CosimoQuiche/tc-media-archive/games/so/characters/derek.md

 6. [References](#References)

 ## <a id="Early_Life"></a>Early Life
 Derek grew up in the Angeles Bay area, in a suburb called Northridge.
 He lost his father at a young age due to incurable disease, pushing him to become a doctor.
-Either shortly before or after this, he loses his family cat Tama to a car accident as well.
+Either shortly before or after this, he lost his family cat Tama to a car accident as well.

 In medical school, he became friends with Tyler Chase.
 He was described by Tyler as "[not] exactly an A student".<sup><a id="cite_ref_1.1"></a>[[1]](#cite_note-1)</sup>